oruehenbeck/django_dynamic_sites/README.rst

 =====

-dynamic_sites in its core is a combination of a site model representing each page and a set of generic views which in conjunction django-sitetree create a powerful and yet simple system to create and manage static pages and model dependend pages.
+dynamic_sites in its core is a combination of a site model representing each page and a set of generic views which in conjunction with django-sitetree create a powerful and yet simple system to create and manage static pages and model dependent/displaying pages.

 Long Answer:
 ============